Greater-London-Authority/ldn-viz-tools/README.md

 When writing changelog messages, consider the suggestions from [keep a changelog](https://keepachangelog.com/).

 When a release is made, `changeset` will add these descriptions of changes to a `CHANGELONG.md` file in the directory of the appropriate package; the version numbers in `package.json` files will also be updated appropriately.

-#### Step-by-step Contribution

-- Create local branch from dev - `git checkout -B name-of-task`
-- Run docs script to set up local preview of storybook - `npm run docs`
-- Once changes have been made, update the change set log: `npx changeset`
-- Push branch to GitHub
-- Create pull request between the new branch and the dev branch for a member of the team to review.
-- Once merged, delete old branch.

 ### Making releases/publishing packages